Building a Path to Better Dementia Care

-Caring for an individual with Alzheimer’s or another dementia poses unique challenges.
-Thankfully, dementia care management can ease these challenges, improve quality of care and reduce costs.
-Unfortunately, dementia care management programs have not developed within the current Medicare fee-for-service system.
+Dementia care management is an important tool to improve the quality of care, ease the challenges of Alzheimer’s caregiving and reduce costs.
+Despite the benefits, dementia care management programs have not developed within the current Medicare fee-for-service system.